Watch Prada Reinvent Its Iconic Nylon Bag With An Eco-Friendly Touch

 Now that’s what we call a brand new bag.

-Watch the first episode of “What We Carry” above, and stay tuned for future installments.
+Watch the fourth episode of “What We Carry” below, and stay tuned for future installments.

 Advertisement